reslp/reproducibility-workshop/day-2/exercise-2-docker-intro.rst

 .. hint::

-    Volumes are especially handy to share data between more complex setups with multiple containers. e.g. databases
+    Volumes are especially handy to share data between more complex setups with multiple containers. e.g. databases.

 After we created the volume we can tell Docker to make it available when a container is run.
 This is done like this:

 .. code-block:: bash